lost-books/AIMark-AI-attribution/README.md

 ## Request for Comments

-We welcome comments, questions, and proposed improvements to the above.
+We are not technical experts by any means, and welcome comments, questions, and proposed improvements to the above.
 Thanks for reading.